jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5a.md

 However, this will rarely happen.
 On the contrary, the established opinion of the innocence of his manners will often lead us to absolve him when he has really been in the fault, despite very strong presumptions.
 In the same way, a knave may escape censure or even be applauded for a particular knavery, in which his conduct is not understood.
-But no innocent man was ever habitually blamed for a wrong action without being= almost universally known to be a knave, and frequently suspected of guilt.
+But no innocent man was ever habitually blamed for a wrong action without being: almost universally known to be a knave, and frequently suspected of guilt.
 Thus, vice and virtue can be commonly met with something more than exact and impartial justice.